plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 ### Mapping out the web application

 The first thing I do is to spend a bit of time mapping out the web application's endpoints; the URIs that I can interact with as a user.
 Because I have access to the source code and I know that it is an MVC application finding the endpoints is quite easy (but can be time consuming).
-Essentially we are looking for classes that use the `@RestController` annotation, and the functions within the class that use the `@RequestMapping`, `@PostMapping`, `@PutMapping`, `@GettMapping` etc.
+Essentially we are looking for classes that use the `@RestController` annotation, and the functions within the class that use the `@RequestMapping`, `@PostMapping`, `@PutMapping`, `@GetMapping` etc.

 ```java
 @RestController()